 Another tip: Try washing and drying your hair (or letting it air dry) during the day so you don't immediately sleep on it after washing/drying.
 This really improves your root life and body, and helps keep the hair smooth and soft.
 You will have to do more styling work if you immediately go to bed afterwards.

 Like I said, I have the type of hair that could probably be washed every day.
 I just don’t want to do it.
 Let’s face it “wash days” are always a bit of a hassle, even if you’ve got your routine down to a science.
 It always feels like a luxury to skip a wash.
 So hey, just find whatever works best for you and your hair.
-After all, you guys are going to be together for a very long time!
+After all, you and your hair are going to be together for a very long time!